ese-msc/c-primer/_sources/part_one/03_simple_math.md

 }
 ```

 Note that we've had to include the `cmath` header to get access to the `sin` function.
-We've also had to declare the function `f` as taking a double and returning a double, and then pass it as an argument to the quadrature functions.
-This is because C++ doesn't have a built-in `sin` function, but instead has a `sin` function for each of the floating point types (e.g. `float`, `double`, `long double`), and the compiler needs to know which one we want to use.
+We've also had to declare the function `f` as taking a double as input and returning a double, and then pass it in as an argument to the quadrature functions.
+This is because C++ doesn't have a single unique built-in `sin` function, but instead has a `sin` function for each of the floating point types (e.g. `float`, `double`, `long double`) in its `cmath` library, and the compiler needs to know which one we want to use.

-The declaration and use of function pointers in the C++ versions of the `midpoint_rule` and `trapezium_rule` is more complicated than the Python version, but it's not too bad once you get used to it.
+The declaration and use of function pointers in the C++ versions of the `midpoint_rule` and `trapezium_rule` is more complicated than the Python version, but it's not too impossible to remember once you get used to it.
 We'll talk more about this in a later section.

 ## Exercises